Had a bit of fun writing this story. Nothing serious, but I hope you enjoy it. 😉

 “Such as?”
 Danyelt urged.

 We also decided to tackle global warming rather than to just keep hiding behind professional skeptics as an excuse to delay change.
 After all, everyone knew they were being paid to lie to people, and likely never would have admitted the truth, so we just shut them out and they faded away.
 Then we took the bulk of that annual war wealth, trillions of dollars, and redirected it to providing people with clean, sustainable, alternative energies.
 That’s where the idea of “Living Houses” and “Living Buildings” came from.
-Much less expensive and more eco-friendly than regular homes were, they’re places where people live and work that are actually alive themselves.
-Plants and trees.
+Much less expensive, yet much more eco-friendly than regular homes were, they’re places where people live and work that are actually alive themselves.
+Shrubs and trees, grass and soil.
 Non-GM, of course.
-These plants helped in providing free energy, by way of photosynthesis, for the place, via a more natural and less metal and plastic construct than traditional solar panels were – though we continue to use those as well when we need to – they thus lessened our reliance on fossil fuels.
-To boot, they helped clean the air we breathe and beautify our cities.
-We also built machines that were able to suck excess carbon from the air and bury it.
+These plants helped in providing free energy, by way of photosynthesis, for the place, via a more natural, and less metal and plastic intensive construct than traditional solar panels were – though we continue to use those as well when we need to.
+They thus lessened our reliance on fossil fuels.
+To boot, they helped clean the air we breathe and beautify our towns.
+We also built machines that were able to suck the excess carbon from the air and use it on our soil depleted farmland, or just bury it.
 Soon, the markets for fossil fuels dried up.
 Together, these developments began to bring the temperatures down.
 To cap it off, we also made the taking of corporate money by politicians, to buy their votes, a crime.

 “We severely curbed new resource extraction like logging, mining and mountaintop removal.
 A big boost toward this goal was a renewed drive to recycle everything.
 There was so much we were just throwing away.
 Even now, we’re still recycling their waste and getting useful materials from it.
 When the population began to reverse, there was even more.
 So this ‘deconstruction’ created a whole new economy!”